Have you ever wondered about user acquisition and why it’s a buzzword in the mobile app and gaming world? You’re in the right place to find out.

-When people see the same (or similar) ad frequently, they start losing interest altogether.
-Because of that, you may notice the performance of your UA campaigns declining.
+When people see the same (or similar) ad frequently, they start losing interest.
+As a result, you may notice the performance of your UA campaigns declining.

-To combat that, you need to constantly test new ad concepts and never let people get bored and stop engaging.
+To combat ad fatigue, constantly test new ad concepts and never let people get bored and stop engaging.

 Rising UA Costs

 An increase in demand results in UA costs escalating.
 Especially for acquiring users who are likely to make an in-app purchase.

 Because of that, it’s crucial to be data-driven and manage your budget accordingly.